-Tulsa’s deputy mayor, Amy Brown, decided to attend law school while she was a city council aide for Mayor G.T Bynum, who at the time served as a city councilor for Tulsa’s ninth district.
-“I very deliberately decided to go to law school, and knew I wanted to be at the University of Tulsa,” said Brown.
+Brown decided to attend law school while she was a city council aide for Mayor G.T Bynum, who at the time, served as a city councilor for Tulsa’s ninth district.
+“I very deliberately decided to go to law school, and knew I wanted to be at The University of Tulsa,” Brown said.
 “The primary reason for choosing TU was because I wanted to invest in this community.”

-“I have always admired former Mayor [Kathy] Taylor because she has always given other women a hand up,” said Brown.
+Brown highlights the current evolution in Tulsa where women are striving and thriving in the workplace, from leading corporations and nonprofits to helping run the city.
+“I have always admired former Mayor [Kathy] Taylor because she has always given other women a hand up,” Brown said.
 Taylor was elected the 38th mayor of Tulsa in 2006.
-She was the city’s second female mayor, after Susan Savage.
-“Kathy has done, and continues to do, incredible things through the Lobeck Taylor Family Foundation, Impact Tulsa and Mother Road Market,” Brown said; “she’s really changing the opportunities for women to lead in Tulsa.”
+She was the city’s second female mayor after Susan Savage.
+“Kathy has done, and continues to do, incredible things through the Lobeck Taylor Family Foundation, Impact Tulsa and Mother Road Market,” Brown said.
+“She’s really changing the opportunities for women to lead in Tulsa.”

-TU Law received the Lobeck Taylor Community Advocacy Clinic from Bill Lobeck and Kathy Taylor.
-The clinic focuses on vulnerable women and their families, with TU law students providing free legal services.
+TU Law received a financial gift from Bill Lobeck and Kathy Taylor to establish the Lobeck Taylor Community Advocacy Clinic.
+The clinic supports vulnerable women and their families, with TU law students providing free legal services.